tommy351/GP-Hover-Zoom/README.md

 	- Terminal all functions after disabled.
 	- Changed loading icon and the appearance of download shortcut.
 	- Fixed the problem that album download link can't be added to photo pages.
+	- Fix the problem that the script didn't affect when sharing others' albums.
-	- *Display photos as stream width*: Picture certainly fits the width of the stream.
+	- *Display photos as stream width*: Picture fits the width of the stream.
+	- *Fullscreen mode*:
-	- *Fullscreen mode*: Update interface.
+		- Update interface.
+		- Minify structure and improve efficient.
 * 1.2.9.3
 	- Fixed the problem of sharing Google+ Pages.
 * 1.2.9